Complex and Adaptive Dynamical Systems: A Primer: Motivation, Benchmarks and Diffusive Emotional Control

-\underline{\sl Emotions}\\ We denote by `emotions' for a cognitive system the goals resulting from the desire to keep emotional diffusive control units at a preprogrammed level. \end{quotation} We note that the term {\it ``emotion''} is to a certain extend controversial here.
-The relation of real emotions experienced by biological cognitive systems, e.g.\ us humans, to the above definition from cognitive system theory is unclear at present.
+\begin{quotation}{\it Emotions.} \quad By emotions we denote for a cognitive system the goals resulting from the desire to keep emotional diffusive control units at a preprogrammed level. \end{quotation}

+We note that the term \qut{emotion} is to a certain extent controversial here.
+The relation of real emotions experienced by biological cognitive systems, e.g.\ us humans, to the above definition from cognitive system theory is not fully understood at present.
+It is however known, that there are no emotions without the concomitant release of appropriate neuromodulators, viz without the activation of diffusive control mechanisms.

-Emotional control is very powerful.
-An emotional diffusive control signal like {\it ``playing is good when you are not hungry or thirsty''}, to give an example, can lead a cognitive system to develop slowly very complex behavioral patterns.
+\runinhead{Diffusive Emotional Control and Lifetime Fitness} Emotional control is very powerful.
+An emotional diffusive control signal like ``playing is good when you are not hungry or thirsty'', to give an example, can lead a cognitive system to slowly develop complex behavioral patterns.
 Higher-order explorative strategies, like playing, can be activated when the fundamental genetic preferences are momentarily satisfied.
+From the evolutionary perspective emotional control serves to optimize lifetime fitness, with the primary genetic preferences being responsible for the day-to-day survival.

-\underline{\bf Tertiary benchmarks and acquired tastes}\\ The vast majority of our daily actions is not directly dictated by our fundamental genetic preferences.
+\runinhead{Tertiary Benchmarks and Acquired Tastes} The vast majority of our daily actions is not directly dictated by our fundamental genetic preferences.
 A wish to visit a movie theater instead of a baseball match cannot be tracked back in any meaningful way to the need to survive, to eat and to sleep.

 Many of our daily actions are also difficult to directly relate to emotional control.
-The decision to eat an egg instead of a toast for breakfast involves partly what one calls acquired tastes or preferences. \begin{quotation}
+The decision to eat an egg instead of a toast for breakfast involves partly what one calls acquired tastes or preferences.

-\underline{\sl Acquired preferences}\\ A learned connection, or association, between environmental sensory input signals and the status of emotional control units is denoted an acquired taste or preference. \end{quotation} The term `acquired taste' is used here in a very general context, it could contain both positive or negative connotations, involve the taste of food or the artistic impression of a painting.
+\begin{quotation}{\it Acquired Preferences.\enspace} A learned connection, or association, between environmental sensory input signals and the status of emotional control units is denoted {as} an acquired taste or preference. \end{quotation} The term \qut{acquired taste} is used here in a very general context, it could contain both positive or negative connotations, involve the taste of food or the artistic impression of a painting.